philc/book-notes/how to raise an adult - julie lythcott-haims.md

 * Increasing numbers of parents want their kids to fill slots at a limited number of schools.
 It's an arms race to push kids through a checklisted childhood.
-* (Fun anecdote) "The professor learned over to me and told me that one night it was well past bedtime and each of his three kids -- all Palo Alto public schoolers -- had a mountain of homework still to be done.
+* (Fun anecdote) "The professor leaned over to me and told me that one night it was well past bedtime and each of his three kids -- all Palo Alto public schoolers -- had a mountain of homework still to be done.
 His solution?
 He told his elementary schooler to go to bed, told his middle schooler to do the elementary kid's homework, told his high schooler to do the homework for his